-Batch Service Job Operations In the bottom in Figure 3 is the Batch job view, which lists all the jobs that are residing on a selected resource in the batch editor.
+Batch Service Job Operations In the bottom in Figure 3 is the Batch Jobs view, which lists all the jobs that are residing on a selected resource in the batch editor.
 From the context menu of each of the jobs, the administrator has the option of deleting that specific job.
 In addition, if the job has not started to execute (queued) the option to move the job to another queue and/or computing element is given.
 By activating the move options a wizard is launched where the administrator will specify the new queue and/or computing element.
+An example of when a administrator would like to delete a job is if the job somehow misbehaves or something went wrong and the job "refuses" to finish.
+Similarly a site might want to try to move all its queued jobs before it performs an emergency shutdown.